GDCh top issues

 Position paper of the mathematical and scientific societies on the COVID-19 pandemic (May 2020)

 The COVID-19 pandemic cannot be overcome without mathematical and scientific expertise.
-This is emphasized by five major mathematical and scientific societies in Germany in a position paper.
-The specialist societies DVGeo, DMV, DPG, GDCh and VBIO represent the subjects biology, chemistry, physics, mathematics and earth sciences.
+Five large mathematical and scientific societies in Germany emphasize this in a position paper.
+The specialist societies DVGeo, DMV, DPG, GDCh and VBIO represent the subjects of biology, chemistry, physics, mathematics and geosciences.
 To the position paper

 GDCh fact sheets (April 2020)